Logo

 Solution Name: Ladda.

-One-Sentence Summary: A mobile platform that opens up investing for everyday users and pairs it with practical money education.
+One-Sentence Summary: A mobile platform that enables everyday users to save and invest while providing structured, practical financial education.

 The Problem We Address: The naira has been losing value at roughly 6–7% yearly, and the share of adults who save fell from 68.0% in 2016 to 54.7% in 2018 (Enhancing Financial Innovation and Access).
-Rising living costs further suppress savings, accelerating inequality.
-Ladda aims to provide an alternative to conventional bank saving and expand access to investment products designed to help cushion inflation and currency devaluation.
+As household costs rise, less income remains available for saving, which can worsen inequality over time.
+The write-up frames Ladda as an alternative path to building assets through digital saving and investment products designed to help users plan around inflation and currency devaluation.

 What the Solution Delivers: